bigchaindb/bigchaindb/docs/server/source/data-models/transaction-model.rst

     {
-        "id": "<hash of transaction, excluding signatures (see explanation)>", "version": "<version number of the transaction model>", "transaction": {
-            "fulfillments": ["<list of fulfillments>"],
+        "id": "<hash of transaction, excluding signatures (see explanation)>", "version": "<version number of the transaction model>", "fulfillments": ["<list of fulfillments>"],
         "conditions": ["<list of conditions>"],
         "operation": "<string>",
         "asset": "<digital asset description (explained in the next section)>", "metadata": {
             "id": "<uuid>",
             "data": "<any JSON document>"
         }
     }
-    }

 Here's some explanation of the contents of a :ref:`transaction <transaction>`:

-- :ref:`id <transaction.id>`: The id of the transaction, and also the database primary key.
+- id: The :ref:`id <transaction.id>` of the transaction, and also the database primary key.
-- :ref:`version <transaction.version>`: Version number of the transaction model, so that software can support different transaction models.
+- version: :ref:`Version <transaction.version>` number of the transaction model, so that software can support different transaction models.
-- :ref:`transaction <Transaction Body>`:
 - **fulfillments**: List of fulfillments.
 Each :ref:`fulfillment <Fulfillment>` contains a pointer to an unspent asset and a *crypto fulfillment* that satisfies a spending condition set on the unspent asset.
 A *fulfillment* is usually a signature proving the ownership of the asset.
   See :doc:`./crypto-conditions`.

 - **conditions**: List of conditions.
 Each :ref:`condition <Condition>` is a *crypto-condition* that needs to be fulfilled by a transfer transaction in order to transfer ownership to new owners.
   See :doc:`./crypto-conditions`.

 - **operation**: String representation of the :ref:`operation <transaction.operation>` being performed (currently either "CREATE", "TRANSFER" or "GENESIS").
 It determines how the transaction should be validated.

 - **asset**: Definition of the digital :ref:`asset <Asset>`.
 See next section.

 - **metadata**:
     - :ref:`id <metadata.id>`: UUID version 4 (random) converted to a string of hex digits in standard form.
     - :ref:`data <metadata.data>`: Can be any JSON document.
 It may be empty in the case of a transfer transaction.

 Later, when we get to the models for the block and the vote, we'll see that both include a signature (from the node which created it).
 You may wonder why transactions don't have signatures...
 The answer is that they do!
 They're just hidden inside the ``fulfillment`` string of each fulfillment.
 A creation transaction is signed by whoever created it.
 A transfer transaction is signed by whoever currently controls or owns it.